To Be Alive!

 To Be Alive! is a 1964 American short documentary film co-directed by Francis Thompson and Alexander Hammid.
 The film is notable for its use of a multi-screen format and for winning the Oscar for Documentary Short Subject at the 38th Academy Awards.

 Concept and presentation

-To Be Alive! was produced by the S.C.
+To Be Alive! was produced by S.C.
 Johnson & Son for presentation at the Johnson Wax pavilion at the 1964 New York World's Fair.
 The film was designed to celebrate the common ground between different cultures by tracing how children in various parts of the world mature into adulthood.
 The film was shot over an 18-month period in various locations across the United States, Europe, Asia and Africa.

 In screening To Be Alive!, it was decided to use an experimental method consisting of three separate 18-foot screens.
 Unlike the Cinerama process that joined three screens into a single unbroken entity, the three screens for To Be Alive! were separated by one foot of space.